-The Board has four standing committees: the Compensation Committee, the Audit Committee, the Corporate Governance and Nominating Committee (the "Governance Committee"), and the Executive Committee.
+The Board has three standing committees: the Compensation Committee, the Audit Committee, and the Corporate Governance and Nominating Committee (the "Governance Committee").
 The Compensation Committee (previously composed of Messrs.
 Armfield (Chair), Carter, Orr and Ms. Cole) met two times during the last fiscal year.
 The Audit Committee (previously composed of Messrs.
 Bourne (Chair), Armfield, and Orr) met seven times during the last fiscal year.
 The Governance Committee (previously composed of Messrs.
 Carter (Chair), Bourne, Davis, Orr and Ms. Cole) met four times during the last fiscal year.
-The Executive Committee was formed in September 2007.

 The Compensation Committee operates under a written charter, adopted in April 2003 and amended in July 2004.
 The Compensation Committee discharges the Board's responsibilities relating to compensation of the Company's executive officers.
-At least annually, the Compensation Committee reviews and approves corporate goals and objectives relevant to the compensation of each executive officer of the Company (including the Chief Executive Officer), evaluates each executive officer's performance in light of these goals and objectives, and sets each executive officer and other executive officers will participate in any annual or long-term incentive plans established for the Company's executive officers or employees.
+At least annually, the Compensation Committee reviews and approves corporate goals and objectives relevant to the compensation of each executive officer of the Company (including the Chief Executive Officer), evaluates each executive officer's performance in light of these goals and objectives, and sets each executive officer's compensation level based on this evaluation.
+The Compensation Committee annually determines whether the Chief Executive Officer and other executive officers will participate in any annual or long-term incentive plans established for the Company's executive officers or employees.
 The Compensation Committee also advises senior management with respect to the range of compensation to be paid to other employees of the Company and administers and grants stock options to the Company's officers, employees and consultants pursuant to the Company's equity-based plans, including the 1999 Plan.
 Each member of the Compensation Committee is an independent director, in accordance with the independence requirements of the New York Stock Exchange Corporate Governance Standards.
 The current members of the Compensation Committee are Messrs.
 Sams (Chair), Armfield, Loo and Perkins.